tt-ll-community/tt-zephyr-platforms/doc/release/migration-guide-18.2.0.md

 This document lists recommended and required changes for those migrating from the previous v80.18.1 firmware release to the new v18.2.0 firmware release.

+> [!IMPORTANT]
+> TT-KMD Users are required to update v1.33 to ensure MPS limit is properly saved and restored.

 [comment]: <> (UL by area, indented as necessary)

 * Firmware Versioning: TT Zephyr Platforms has dropped the previous legacy `v80.major.minor.rc` numbering to more traditional [Semantic Versioning](https://semver.org).
 E.g.